GerritCodeReview/gerrit/Documentation/dev-design-doc-solution-template.md

 ### <a id="scalability"> Scalability

 How does the solution scale?

+If applicable, consider:

-Consider both, data size increase (if applicable) and traffic increase (if applicable).
+* data size increase
+* traffic increase
+* effects on replication across sites (master-slave and master-master)

 ## <a id="alternatives-considered"> Alternatives Considered